 Often this problem takes care of itself, in that the mail server provider will realize that they have made an error with their certificate and will replace it with a corrected version.

 If the error persists you should contact the mail service provider and see if they have changed their connection settings.
 If they have, modify your account settings to match.
 Otherwise, you must make a judgement about whether you want to trust the mail server and create an exception (via the "Add Security Exception" dialog) or stop using the affected email account.

 Modify account settings

 In many cases you will need to modify your account settings for the mail server.
-See Manual Account Configuration for instructions.
+See Configure an Account for instructions.
 The mail server provider should provide you with the connection information.
 (Also, see the ISP Configuration Settings page for connection information for some of the common mail providers.
 Note, though, that the settings described on these pages are not necessarily up to date and not necessarily applicable to each server in the domain.)

 If the error occurs when you send messages, you must modify your Outgoing Server (SMTP) settings.
 If it occurs when you receive messages, you must modify the Server Settings for the email account.

 Alternatively, you can add a security exception.
 Note that this means that communication between Thunderbird and the mail server is not encrypted, and messages can therefore be intercepted and read by third parties.